-\Note: half day rates are dependent on program hour requirements based on child age (see section H1.3)
+\Note: half day rates are dependent on program hour requirements based on child age (see section I1.3)

-- 1. PUF will be allocated to an Private ECS operator for the WMA enrolments of children with a severe disability or severe language delay for a maximum of three years, including the Kindergarten year. - To be eligible for inclusion in the PUF WMA count for a maximum three years of funding, a child with a severe disability or severe language delay must be at least of 2 years 8 months of age as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
-Private ECS operators must use the Special Education Coding Criteria to determine the child's eligibility for PUF and proper coding. - Private ECS operators are responsible for determining PUF eligibility.
-All required PUF eligibility documentation for each child must be completed and maintained at the private ECS operator and be made available to Alberta Education upon request. - 5.
-A child's eligibility for PUF will be based on all of the following: - a.
-Assessment by a qualified professional of a severe disability or severe language delay; - b.
-Documentation that demonstrates the severity of the impact the child's diagnosis has on their ability to participate and engage in learning in the ECS educational program; - 6.
-All eligible children must be registered as of September count date.
-Funding will be based on WMA enrolment (see Section D1.1 on calculation of WMA). - REVISED Note: due to the ongoing and evolving nature of the pandemic, for the 2022/23 school year, all eligible children must be registered as of December 1st, 2022. - An private ECS operators school may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
+- 1. PUF will be allocated to an Private ECS operator for the WMA enrolments of children with a severe disability or severe language delay for a maximum of three years, including the Kindergarten year. - To be eligible for inclusion in the PUF WMA count for a maximum three years of funding, a child with a severe disability or severe language delay must be at least of 2 years, 8 months, of age as of August 31 and less than 6 years of age as of September 1, and have not yet accessed three years of ECS programming. - 3.
+Private ECS operators must use the Special Education Coding Criteria to determine the child's eligibility for PUF and proper coding. - 4.
+Private ECS operators are responsible for determining PUF eligibility.
+All required PUF eligibility documentation for each child must be completed and maintained at the private ECS operator and be made available to Alberta Education upon request.

+- 5. A child's eligibility for PUF will be based on all of the following: - a.
+Assessment by a qualified professional of a severe disability or severe language delay; - Documentation that demonstrates the severity of the impact the child's diagnosis has on their ability to participate and engage in learning in the ECS educational program;

+6. For 2023/24 school year, all eligible children must be registered as of December 1, 2023.
+Funding will be based on WMA enrolment (see Section D1.1 on calculation of WMA).

+- 7. Eligible children registered between December 1 and February 1 of the school year will be counted towards the WMA calculation for the following year. - 8.
+An private ECS operators school may operate a full day educational program, totaling access to a minimum of 800 hours of teacher-directed instruction per year, and/or a half-day educational program, totaling access to a minimum of hours of teacher-directed instruction per year, as follows; - a.
 Children 2 years, 8 months to 3 years, 7 months minimum of 300 hours, - b.
 Children 3 years, 8months to 4 years, 7 months minimum of 400 hours, - c.
-Children 4 years, 8 months and older minimum of 475 hours. - 8.
-The following conditions must be met;

-- a) An Alberta certificated teacher takes the lead role in the program planning process and takes responsibility for ensuring each child receives instruction, services and supports in order to meet the IPP goals. - b) A program that provides access to less than required minimum hours as defined under criteria 7 above will not qualify for funding. - c) Programs providing access to less than 800 hours but more than half-time programming will be funded as a half-day. - 9.
-For compliance and monitoring purposes, Alberta Education will conduct the ECS PUF Grant eligibility verifications to include file documentation eligibility, program hour requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 10.
-Only one school authority will be allowed to register a ECS PUF Grant eligible child for the same time period. - 11.
-Separate programs cannot be combined to create a 300/400/475/800 hour program.
-E.g. two separate 400 hour programs cannot be combined, or attended in two different authorities to create an 800 hour program. - 12.
-A child included in the WMA enrolment calculation for PUF shall not be included in the WMA enrolment calculation for ECS mild/moderate and English as a Second Language funding. - 13.
-An Private ECS operator with less than 55 children for the school year will receive an automatic in-year adjustment to the ECS PUF grant based on their WMA calculation using actual PUF enrolment for the school year.
-The in-year adjustment process will recalculate the PUF Grant, with the actual PUF enrolment for 2022/23 replacing the projected PUF enrolment for 2022/23 in the weighted moving average (WMA) for PUF Grant calculations.
-The funding adjustment will be made soon after the Frozen Funded Head Count date.
+Children 4 years, 8 months and older minimum of 475 hours. - 9.
+The following conditions must be met; - a) An Alberta certificated teacher takes the lead role in the program planning process and takes responsibility for ensuring each child receives instruction, services and supports in order to meet the IPP goals. - A program that provides access to less than required minimum hours as defined under criteria 7 above will not qualify for funding. - c) Programs providing access to less than 800 hours but more than half-time programming will be funded as a half-day. - 10.
+For compliance and monitoring purposes, Alberta Education will conduct the ECS PUF Grant eligibility verifications to include file documentation eligibility, program hour requirements, program delivery elements, IPP/ISP compliance, monitoring and evaluation through both desk and on site visitations. - 11.
+Only one school authority will be allowed to register a ECS PUF Grant eligible child for the same time period. - 12.
+Separate programs cannot be combined to create a 300/400/475/800 hour program, e.g., two separate 400 hour programs cannot be combined, or attended in two different authorities to create an 800 hour program. - 13.
+A child included in the WMA enrolment calculation for PUF shall not be included in the WMA enrolment calculation for ECS mild/moderate and English as an Additional Language funding.